Kyle Bibb

-He previously played in the Super League for Hull FC, Wakefield Trinity Wildcats (Heritage No. 1262), the Hull Kingston Rovers and the Harlequins RL, Bibb joined the Wakefield Trinity Wildcats after a season in the second team at Hull F.C. making many first team appearances throughout the 2009 season.
+He previously played in the Super League for Hull FC, Wakefield Trinity Wildcats, Hull Kingston Rovers and Harlequins RL, Bibb joined the Wakefield Trinity Wildcats after a season in the second team at Hull F.C. making many first team appearances throughout the 2009 season.
 He was on loaned to Harlequins RL but was recalled by Wakefield Trinity Wildcats.
 In September 2010 Kyle Bibb signed for Championship One side the Dewsbury Rams.